-- 1. Each Primary Care Physician Assistant Training Program approved for funding under the Song-Brown Health Care Workforce Training Act (hereinafter "the Act") shall meet the standards set forth by the Medical Board of California for the training of Assistants to the Primary Care Physician pursuant to Section 3500, Chapter 7.7, Div.
-2 of the Business and Professions Code and to Section 1399.500, Article 1-7, Div.
-13.8, Physician Assistant Examining Committee of the Medical Board of California, Title 16 of the California Code of Regulations. - Each Primary Care Physician Assistant Training Program approved for funding under the Act shall include a component of training in medically underserved multicultural communities, lower socioeconomic neighborhoods, or rural communities, and shall be organized to prepare primary care physician assistants for service in such neighborhoods or communities. - 3.
-Appropriate strategies shall be developed by each training institution receiving funds under the Act to encourage Primary Care Physician Assistants who are trained in the training program funded by the Act to enter into practice in areas of unmet priority need for primary care family physicians within California as defined by the Healthcare Workforce Policy Commission (hereinafter referred to as "areas of need").
-Such strategies shall incorporate the following elements: - a.
-An established procedure to identify, recruit, and admit primary care physician assistant trainees who possess characteristics which would suggest a predisposition to practice in areas of need, and who express commitment to serve in areas of need. - b.
-An established counseling and placement program designed to encourage training program graduates to enter practice in areas of need. - c.
-A program component such as a preceptorship experience in an area of need, which will enhance the potential of training program graduates to practice in such an area.
+- I. Each Primary Care Residency (Obstetrics and Gynecology [OB/GYN], Pediatrics, Internal, and Family Medicine) Training Program shall be approved by the Accreditation Council for Graduate Medical Education's Residency Review Committee. - II.
+Each Primary Care Residency Program approved for funding and contracted with under the Song-Brown Health Care Workforce Training Act (hereinafter "the Act") shall, prior to the initiation of training and the transfer of state funds: - A. Be approved by the appropriate Residency Review Committee of the American Medical Association, as documented in a formal letter of approval from the Residency Review Committee. - B. Be provided by an accredited medical school or a teaching hospital which has programs or departments that recognize Family medicine, Internal medicine, OB/GYN, and Pediatrics as major independent specialties. - III.
+Each Primary Care Residency Training Program approved for funding under the Act shall include a component of training in medically underserved multi-cultural communities, lower socioeconomic neighborhoods, or rural communities, and shall be organized to prepare primary care physicians for service in such neighborhoods and communities. - IV.
+Each training institution receiving funds under the Act shall develop appropriate strategies to encourage primary care physicians who are in the training program funded by the Act, to enter into practice in areas of unmet need for primary care physicians within California as defined by the Commission (hereinafter referred to as "areas of unmet need").
+Such strategies shall incorporate the following elements: - A. An established procedure to identify, recruit, and match primary care medicine residents who possess characteristics which would suggest a predisposition to practice in areas of unmet need, and who express a commitment to serve in areas of unmet need. - B. An established counseling and placement program designed to encourage training program graduates to enter practice in areas of unmet need. - C. A program component such as a preceptorship experience in an area of unmet need, which will enhance the potential of training program graduates to practice in such an area.